cihai/unihan-etl/README.rst

 *unihan-tabular* - tool to build `UNIHAN`_ into tabular / structured formats like python, JSON, CSV and YAML.
 Part of the `cihai`_ project.
+See also:
-Compare to `libUnihan <http://libunihan.sourceforge.net/>`_.
+`libUnihan <http://libunihan.sourceforge.net/>`_.

 |pypi| |docs| |build-status| |coverage| |license|